 And without faith it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him (Hebrews 11:6).

 One way to illustrate how grace and faith work together is this.
 Visualise a dam full of water, like an unlimited resource – this is the grace of God.
-At the base of the dam there are valves leading to pipes.
+At the base of the dam, valves are leading to pipes.
 The size of the pipe determines how much the pressure of the water can flow through it.
-Through a small pipe a small amount can flow even though the power of the unlimited water is readily available.
+Through a small pipe, a small amount can flow even though the power of the unlimited water is readily available.
 A larger pipe has a greater flow.
+The pipes represent our faith.
 God wants us to have great faith so we can experience His abundant grace flowing through us, as a gift poured of us to others (1 Timothy 1:14).

 The Gift of God

 In this part of the letter, Paul emphasises this is not your own doing; it is the gift of God.
 God gives us the gift of eternal life (Romans 6:23).
 If someone gives you a gift how do you feel if they then try to pay you for it?
 Shocked, offended, hurt?
 We cannot buy our salvation.
 It is a gift from God.
 We cannot earn it.
 There is nothing you can do to please God.
 Nothing you do is good enough to be righteous before God (Romans 3:10).
 We are all unworthy and have to see how wretched we are before we can truly receive from God (Romans 7:24, Revelation 3:17).

 Salvation is not a result of works, so that no one may boast.
 No one will be able to stand before God and say “I did it, I got myself into eternal life”.
 No…every knee shall bow before God and declare He did it!

 for it is written, “As I live, says the Lord, every knee shall bow to me, and every tongue shall confess to God.”
 (Romans 14:11).